Determinant and Pfaffian formulas for particle annihilation

 \subsection{The ghost method}

-The companion paper~\cite{Sniady2026coalescence} introduced \emph{ghost particles} for coalescence: when two particles merge, one heir and one ghost emerge, keeping the entity count at~$n$ and enabling determinantal formulas.
+The companion paper~\cite{SU2026coalescence} introduced \emph{ghost particles} for coalescence: when two particles merge, one heir and one ghost emerge, keeping the entity count at~$n$ and enabling determinantal formulas.

 For annihilation, the same idea applies with a twist: when two particles annihilate, an ordered pair of ghosts emerges from the collision point---invisible walkers that perform independent random walks onward, without interacting with anything.
-The ghosts are anonymous: only the pairing of the two ghosts born together is preserved (\Cref{sec:setup-annihilation,sec:intro-scope-limitations}).
+The ghosts are anonymous: only the pairing of the two ghosts born together is preserved (\Cref{sec:setup-annihilation}; see also \Cref{sec:intro-scope-structure}).
 The entity count---survivors plus ghosts---remains exactly~$n$, restoring the dimensional structure needed for determinantal methods.
 We call this variant the \emph{ghost pair method}. \Cref{fig:intro-annihilation} illustrates: particles~$2$ and~$3$ annihilate at~$c$, and a ghost pair emerges, while particles~$1$ and~$4$ survive.

 At a structural level, the ghost pair method is a minimal extension of the Karlin--McGregor theorem to annihilation: the same sign-reversing involution applied to the same determinantal language, with one new ingredient---ghost pairs that restore the matrix to square form.